Applicants Please Note: The new 2025 application will be live by June 1.

 Grant Reports

-Beginning in 2023, grant reports will not be required.
-The application has a space for reporting on last year’s grant if you received one.
+Grant reports are no longer required.
+The application has space for reporting on last year’s grant if you received one.
+We enjoy hearing about your progress and seeing photos!

 Questions?

-Feel free to contact Lissa Widoff, Program Advisor at if you have any questions.
+Feel free to contact Lissa Widoff, Program Advisor at if you have any questions or to discuss your request.

 Other Considerations

-• For capital funding requests, applicants should include a budget for the project and evidence of the fiscal and fundraising capacity necessary to complete the proposed work beyond the amount of the Morton-Kelly grant request.
+- For capital funding requests, applicants should include a budget and timeline for the project and evidence of the fiscal and fundraising capacity necessary to complete the proposed work beyond the amount of the Morton-Kelly grant request.